Knee Joint Replacement (cont.)

 Knee Joint Replacement Procedure

-During knee joint replacement surgery, the damaged parts of the knee joint are removed and artificial pieces (prosthesis) are then placed in the knee.
+During knee joint replacement surgery, the damaged parts of the knee joint are removed and components (prosthesis) are then placed in the knee.
 The three areas involved are

 The prosthesis will have both metal and plastic parts.
 Some newer prostheses now are made of metal on metal, ceramic on ceramic, or ceramic on plastic.